-The steps in this guide are going to show you how to “Reply all” to an email in your Gmail inbox.
+The steps in this guide are going to show you how to “Reply All” to an email in your Gmail inbox and provide additional information on that feature.
 We also show you how to make that the default behavior for all messages to which you reply in the future.

 - Click on the message in your inbox to which you wish to reply.

 - Select the Reply to all option below the message content.

 - Enter your message content, then click the Send button.

 Our guide continues below with additional information on replying all in Gmail, including pictures of these steps.